-Climate change causes clear temperature increase for decades or even longer periods (IPCC, 2013)1), which significantly affects various hydrologic processes in time and space distribution patterns and quantity of precipitation and evapotranspiration.
+Climate changes cause clear temperature increase for decades or even longer periods (IPCC, 2013)1), which significantly affects various hydrologic processes of time and space distribution pattern and quantity in such as precipitation and evapotranspiration.
 There are numerous earlier studies which focus on trend analysis of atmospheric and hydrologic variables in quantity and quality using historical data and GCM data.
 For example, Tao et al.2) analyzed the trends of streamflow in the Tarim River basin during the past 50 years using historical data, and Duong et al.3) examined the impact of river discharge changes by using a distributed river flow routing model and GCM datasets in the Indochina Peninsula region.